Jani Miller, CTC, DS, LS

 - Golf Travel

-Jani is also a Viking Master River Cruise Expert and has taken river cruises with Viking, Uniworld, and Avalon in Europe and Russia.
+Jani is also a Viking Master River Cruise Expert and has taken river cruises with AmaWaterways, Avalon, Viking, and Uniworld in Europe and Russia.
 She has completed Avalon Waterways Specialist program, the Globus Tour Expert program and has earned her MBA as an Independent Travel Specialist with Monograms.
+Her active travel passion is supported by holding a Backroads Specialist certification.

 Some of her favorite golf destinations include: